solana-foundation/developer-content/content/courses/native-onchain-development/program-state-management.md

 #### Solana Accounts Iterator

-When processing instructions in a Solana program, the `AccountInfo` for all required accounts is passed through a single `accounts` argument.
-To parse these accounts and use them within your instruction handler, create an iterator with a mutable reference to `accounts`.
+In Solana programs, the instruction handler receives an `accounts` argument containing `AccountInfo` items for all required accounts.
+To use these accounts within your instruction handler, create an iterator with a mutable reference to `accounts`.
+This approach allows you to process the account information sequentially and access the data you need for your instruction handler logic.

-Instead of using the iterator directly, you can pass it to the `next_account_info` function from the `account_info` module provided by the `solana_program` crate.
+Instead of using the iterator directly, you can pass the iterator to the `next_account_info` function from the `account_info` module provided by the `solana_program` crate.